MADANA-IO/madana-apiclient-go/docs/InvoiceServiceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetActiveSaaSSubscriptionsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetInvoicesRequest struct via the builder pattern

 Name | Type | Description  | Notes